phip1611/diplomarbeit-impl/README.md

 part.
 The hybrid part contains Hedron-native system calls.
 Hedron knows how to differ between native/hybrid and foreign system calls from foreign applications.
 This way, all system calls get handled as expected.

+The binaries must not be modified to be compatible to Hedron.
+If the ELF file runs on Linux, it also runs under Hedron in my runtime environment.
+However, not all Linux system calls are supported (yet).

 This repository contains everything to fully bootstrap my development setup.
 It contain the modified version of Hedron, my runtime environment, and several static foreign apps.
 For simplicity, my work focus on statically linked Linux apps with musl.